South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina Performance Insights (2022-23)

-- The Gamecocks outscored opponents by 28.5 points per game last season (posting 80.3 points per game, seventh in college basketball, and allowing 51.8 per outing, fourth in college basketball) and had a +1057 scoring differential.
+- The Gamecocks outscored opponents by 28.5 points per game last season, with a +1057 scoring differential overall.
+They put up 80.3 points per game (seventh in college basketball) and gave up 51.8 per contest (fourth in college basketball).

-- South Carolina's offense was less effective in SEC tilts last year, scoring 80 points per contest, compared to its season average of 80.3 PPG.
+- South Carolina averaged 80 points per game last season in conference games, which was 0.3 fewer points per game than its overall average (80.3).

+- The Gamecocks posted 84.8 points per game last year in home games, which was 7.6 more points than they averaged away from home (77.2).

-- Offensively the Gamecocks played better when playing at home last year, posting 84.8 points per game, compared to 77.2 per game on the road.
+- South Carolina allowed 46.9 points per game when playing at home last year, compared to 54.2 in away games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.